Academic Writing

 Responsibilities

-The first author is responsible that everything works out fine, i.e. deadlines are kept, other co-authors do what they are supposed to do, the paper is properly formatted and submitted, and eventually presented at the conference.
+The first author is responsible that everything works out fine, i.e. deadlines are kept, other co-authors do what they are supposed to do, the paper is formatted correctly and submitted, and eventually presented at the conference.

 Post-Writing